ChilliCream/graphql-platform/website/src/docs/hotchocolate/get-started.md

 # Step 3: Execute a GraphQL query

-Now, that your server is finished, let us try it out by executing a simple GraphQL query.
+Now that your server is finished let us try it out by executing a simple GraphQL query.

 1. Start your GraphQL server.